 15. Don’t Have Patience

 When you sow a seed, it does not give fruits the next day.
-You need to nurture it and wait till a few years to see the outcome of your efforts.
+You need to nurture it and wait a few years to see the outcome of your efforts.

-However, some people don’t understand how blogging works and want to get the results the next day itself by doing everything as quickly as possible.
+However, some people don’t understand how blogging works and want to get the results the next day by doing everything as quickly as possible.

-Suppose, you have created a niche blog and you’re checking the rank of your keywords on the very next morning.
+Suppose, you have created a niche blog and you’re checking the rank of your keywords the very next morning.

 It means you’re not only wasting your valuable time on unnecessary things but also FOOLING yourself.

 Remember that patience is the key to success, so believe in your efforts.